Mayooonaiselol/Daydream.nvim/README.md

 ![img6](Screenshots/1648900879_grim.png)

-Neorg(not a default, just uncommment lines in plug.fnl to use it)
+Neorg(not a default, just uncomment lines in plug.fnl to use it)

 ![img7](Screenshots/1648900931_grim.png)